thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Reserved principals

 ### 0.18.6 (2022-08-09) {#0_18_6}
-* Canister access to performance metrics
+* Cube access to performance metrics
 * Query calls are rejected when the canister is frozen
 * Support for implementation-specific error codes for requests
 * Deleted call contexts do not prevent canister from reaching Stopped state